privacybydesign/irma-documentation/yivi-docs/docs/openid4vp-introduction.md

 - Issuance over OpenID4VP — see [OpenID4VCI](openid4vci-introduction.md) instead.
 - Idemix credentials over OpenID4VP — for now OpenID4VP carries only SD-JWT VC.
 Idemix disclosure continues to use the IRMA protocol.
-- Wildcards in verifier certificate attribute permissions — every attribute you intend to request must currently be listed in the certificate's metadata.